zzzprojects/Dapper-Plus/docs/pages/tutorials/licensing.md

 {% highlight csharp %}
 // CHECK if the license if valid for the default provider (SQL Server) string licenseErrorMessage;
-if (!Z.EntityFramework.Extensions.LicenseManager.ValidateLicense(out licenseErrorMessage))
+if (!Z.Dapper.Plus.DapperPlusManager.ValidateLicense(out licenseErrorMessage))
 {
     throw new Exception(licenseErrorMessage);
 }

 // CHECK if the license if valid for a specific provider string licenseErrorMessage;
-if (!Z.EntityFramework.Extensions.LicenseManager.ValidateLicense(out licenseErrorMessage, ProviderType.SqlServer))
+if (!Z.Dapper.Plus.DapperPlusManager.ValidateLicense(out licenseErrorMessage, ProviderType.SqlServer))
 {
    throw new Exception(licenseErrorMessage);
 }